The Haagerup property is not invariant under quasi-isometry: Acknowledgements

 \section{Acknowledgements}

-This note grew out of an ongoing collaboration with Romain Tessera, who I thank for helpful discussions.
-I am also grateful to Alain Valette for his comments on previous versions of this note.
+This note grew out of a collaboration with Romain Tessera, whom I thank for helpful discussions.
+I heartily thank Kevin Whyte for agreeing to write up Appendix A. I am also grateful to Alain Valette for his comments on previous versions of this note.
+Finally, I thank the referee for his comments which improved the exposition.